spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

   Each added agent:
     - 0.1 CPU
     - 250 MiB Memory
-    - 1 GB Storage.
+    - 1 GB Storage

   Refer to the [Prometheus Operational aspects](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects) documentation for additional guidance.

 ## Parameters

 The Prometheus operator supports all the parameters exposed by the kube-prometheus-stack Helm Chart.
-Refer to the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stackn) documentation for details.
+Refer to the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) documentation for details.

 The Prometheus Operator pack has one parameter you must initialize `grafana.adminPassword`: